Dhaka Medical College Hospital

-Dhaka Medical College and Hospital (abbreviated DMCH) is a public medical college and hospital located in Dhaka, the capital city of Bangladesh.
-It houses medical school as well as a tertiary care hospital on one campus.
+Dhaka Medical College Hospital (DMCH) is a public medical college and hospital located in Dhaka, Bangladesh.
+Established in 1946, the college houses a medical school as well as a tertiary care hospital on its campus.

-The country's first ever autologous bone marrow transplant took place in its bone marrow transplant unit.

 History

 Site during pre-college years

-The college's original building was built before the Partition of Bengal of 1905.
-As of 1904, the building was being used as the secretariat (headquarters) of the newly formed provinces of East Bengal and Assam.
+The college's original building was built prior to the Partition of Bengal of 1905.
+In 1904, the building was being used as the secretariat (headquarters) of the newly formed provinces of East Bengal and Assam.

 In 1921, it was turned over to the University of Dhaka, which was founded that year.
-A part of the huge building was used as the university's medical center, another part as the students' dormitory, and the rest as the office of the administrative wing of the Arts faculty.
+Part of the building was used as the university's medical center, another as the students' dormitory, and the rest as the office of the administrative wing of the Arts faculty.

-In 1939, the Dhaka University council requested the British Government to establish a separate medical college in Dhaka.
+In 1939, the Dhaka University Council requested the British government to establish a separate medical college in Dhaka.
 The proposal was postponed because of the onset of the Second World War.

-During World War II the medical center building became an American armed forces hospital.
+During World War II, the medical center building became an American armed forces hospital.
 The Americans vacated the building at the end of the war.

 Establishment of the college

-In 1946, due to the partition of India, all the advanced students (From K-4 to K-1) as well as many lecturers and professors were transferred from Calcutta Medical College to start academic studies and maintain hospital facilities in the newly established Dhaka Medical College.
+In 1946, due to the partition of India, all the advanced students (from K-4 to K-1) as well as many lecturers and professors were transferred from Calcutta Medical College to start academic studies and maintain hospital facilities in the newly established Dhaka Medical College.
 Academic classes started on 10 July, which is celebrated as DMC Day.

 Major William John Virgin, the head of the committee formed to establish the Dhaka Medical College, was the first principal.
-In the beginning there were only four departments – medicine, surgery, gynecology and otolaryngology (ENT).
+In the beginning, there were only four departments: medicine, surgery, gynecology and otolaryngology (ENT).

-Since the college did not initially have anatomy or physiology departments, the students at first attended those classes at Mitford Medical School (now the Sir Salimullah Medical College); but, after a month, Professor of Anatomy Pashupati Basu and Professor of Physiology Hiralal Saha joined the staff and their specialties were taught in ward no. 22 of the hospital.
+Since the college did not initially have anatomy or physiology departments, the students at first attended those classes at Mitford Medical School (now the Sir Salimullah Medical College), also in Dhaka; but after a month, Professor of Anatomy Pashupati Basu and Professor of Physiology Hiralal Saha joined the staff, and their specialties were taught in ward no. 22 of the hospital.